 Blood: Hemolytic anemia, thrombocytopenia, neutropenia, and eosinophilia.

 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.
 The following adverse reactions have been identified during post approval use of Doxycycline: Nervous system: Pseudotumor cerebri (benign intracranial hypertension), headache.

 Because tetracyclines have been shown to depress plasma prothrombin activity, patients who are on anticoagulant therapy may require downward adjustment of their anticoagulant dosage.

-Since bacteriostatic drugs may interfere with the bactericidal action of penicillin, it is advisable to avoid giving tetracyclines in conjunction with penicillin.
+Since bacteriostatic drugs may interfere with the bactericidal action of penicillin, it is advisable to avoid giving tetracycline-class drugs in conjunction with penicillin.

 The concurrent use of tetracycline and methoxyflurane has been reported to result in fatal renal toxicity.

 7.4 Antacids and Iron Preparations